anionDev/ScriptCollection/ReadMe.md

 get_ScriptCollection_version()
 ```

-Or you can simply run `pip freeze` folder to get information about (all) currently installed pip-packages.
+Or you can simply run `pip3 freeze` folder to get information about (all) currently installed pip-packages.

 ## Development